Skip to main content

 Share

-Barrie city councillors hope to secure funding for a new Homelessness and Addiction Response Treatment (HART) hub to provide support for individuals struggling on the streets.
+Barrie city councillors hope to secure funding for a new Homelessness and Addiction Response Treatment (HART) hub to support individuals struggling on the streets.

-This initiative comes after previous efforts to establish a safe consumption site were stalled earlier this year when the provincial government changed its approach.
+This initiative comes after previous efforts to establish a safe consumption site were stalled earlier this year when the provincial government changed its approach, which ultimately led to the application being pulled.

 In August, the province announced its push for HART hubs, pledging $378 million to set up 19 such centres across Ontario, and the City wants a piece.